#include <xtd/xtd>

 private:

-static void thread_proc(std::any data) {
+static void thread_proc(any_object data) {

 console::write_line("Thread {0} blocks.", as<int>(data));